Lexington County, South Carolina: Law enforcement

 In 2015, long-time county sheriff James Metts pled guilty to charges of conspiring to harbor and conceal illegal aliens.
 Metts accepted bribes to keep undocumented immigrants out of federal databases.
 Metts had been sheriff since 1972.

+Economy

+In 2022, the GDP was $16.7 billion (about $53,814 per capita), and the real GDP was $13.8 billion (about $44,563 per capita) in chained 2017 dollars.

+The Saxe Gotha Industrial Park near Cayce houses multiple distribution sites for major national companies, including Amazon, Chick-fil-A, The Home Depot and Nephron Pharmaceuticals.
+Near Lexington is the Michelin tire-production plant.
+Other manufacturers include Shaw Industries, Southeastern Freight Lines, and Flex, at which president Biden spoke in July 2023.